-Types of Benefits You Can Apply For
+Two Types of Disability Programs You Can Apply For

 Social Security Disability Insurance (SSDI)